 Hi, I’m Tash

 I’m an Accredited Mental Health Social Worker based in the regional mining town of Kalgoorlie, WA.
-I work with children and adults who feel overwhelmed, stuck, or struggling with their mental health.
-My approach is down-to-earth and practical — no fluff, just real conversations to help you make sense of what’s going on and move forward in a way that feels right.
+I work with children, adults and families who feel overwhelmed, stuck, or struggling with their mental health.
+My approach is down-to-earth and practical, helping you make sense of what’s going on and move forward in a way that feels right.

 In-person